Last updated on September 29th, 2022

 Things to do in Noboribetsu: Jigokudani, Oyunumand Okunoyu Pond, Oyunuma Natural Footbath, Demon’s Fireworks (Seasonal Festival).

 Next, proceed for 2-Days 1-Night Stay in Noboribetsu, the best therapeutic onsen in Japan.
 The express train journey took about 40 minutes from Lake Toya to Noboribetsu.
-The local train will be double the traveling time but in cheaper fare.
+The local train will be double the traveling time but at a cheaper fare.
 Next, take the Donan bus to get to onsen town.

 Headed to Jigokudani, aka Hell valley for the geothermal adventure.
 Have a closer look at Tessen Ike, geyser point at Jigokudani.
 Next, take a little hike to Oyunuma and Okunoyu Pond, the two crater lake created by volcano activities.